How to Measure a Compression Spring

 Closed, Squared and Ground

 7. Determine the spring wire material type.
 If the wire is not attracted to a magnet, then it might be a special metal alloy that needs exact identification.
 If the material is unknown, then take note of any extreme operating conditions such as: very high or low temperatures, presence of corrosive materials or rapid cycling.
-Learn more about Materials, Finishes and Plating.
+Learn more about Materials, and Spring Coatings and Surface Treatments.